TIANSHANNET › News › Xinjiang News

 Lee Seong Deok at the Xinjiang International Grand Bazaar in Urumqi, northwest China’s Xinjiang Uygur Autonomous Region.

-I also had the opportunity to experience the beauty of Xinjiang and the charm of China’s mainland area.
+I also had the opportunity to experience the beauty of Xinjiang and the charm of China’s mainland.
 You can see how vast, expansive and beautiful the Jikepulin International Ski Resort in Hemu Township is.
-Although I went there during summer, I could still feel the overall magnitude of the place.
+Although I went there during the summer, I could still feel the overall magnitude of the place.

 Lee Seong Deok was amazed by the natural scenery in northwest China’s Xinjiang Uygur Autonomous Region.

-I visited a lot of companies in Xinjiang during my visit, and the most impressive company for me was the car companies.
-GAC GROUP ensures that every car goes through strict inspections, so anyone can buy a car from their company with enough assurance.
-In addition, their prices are quite affordable compared with others, and the designs are also appealing.
-If I have a chance to stay in China as a Korean professor at a university, I will carefully consider buying a car from GAC GROUP.
+I visited a lot of companies in Xinjiang during my visit, and the most impressive one for me was the car company.
+GAC GROUP ensures that every car goes through strict inspections, so anyone can buy a car from the company with full confidence.
+In addition, their prices are quite affordable compared to others, and the designs are also appealing.
+If I have a chance to work in China as a Korean professor at a university, I will carefully consider buying a car from GAC GROUP.

 Lee Seong Deok is an international student from South Korea who is studying at Beijing Normal University.